google/grr-doc/investigating-with-grr/artifacts/defining.md

 directory.
 Running `python setup.py build` will have the same effect.
 The new artifacts will be available once the server is restarted.

-Artifacts can also be uploaded via the Artifact Manager GUI and used immediately without the need for a restart.
+Artifacts can also be uploaded via the Artifacts GUI and used immediately without the need for a restart.

 ### Local definitions